quanhengzhuang/vim-ryb/README.md

-# vim-ryb
+# Vim RYB
-red yellow blue
+A vim theme based on three colors of red, yellow, and blue in the 8-color system.